x0bd/x0bd/README.md

 # 💫 About Me:
 Hi I'm Tinodaishe Tembo.
 I build stuff for the web.
-I am interested in cracking artificial general intelligence.
+I am interested in AGI

 ## 🌐 Socials: